wp-plugins/amazon-auto-links/readme.txt

 == Changelog ==

 = 2.0.5 =
+* Fixed an issue that the `the_content` filter was ignored in the plugin custom post type page.
+* Added the `Caching Mode` option.
 * Fixed a compatibility issue with a third-party plugin that hooks the `posts_where` filter.
 * Fixed a PHP warning that occurs when a user with an insufficient access level logs in to the admin page.
 * Added the class selectors representing unit ID and the label to the products container element.